autopi-io/documentation/docs/cloud/device_management/triggers/a_guide_to_triggers.md

 Payload: optional and custom based on the IFTTT applet.

 :::tip
-Like any AutoPi cloud functionality, triggers can be managed programmatically through the AutoPi REST API.
+Like any [AutoPi](https://www.autopi.io) [Cloud](https://www.autopi.io/software-platform/cloud-management) functionality, triggers can be managed programmatically through the [AutoPi](https://www.autopi.io) REST API.
 For more information see: [API Documentation](https://api.autopi.io/#automation)
 :::